SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates/Setting_the_autoclear_option_in_alarm_template.md

 1. In the last column for the parameters where you want to override the autoclear parameter, select *True* or *False*.

    > [!NOTE]
    > By default, the field will be set to *System Default*.
-This means that the parameter will inherit the AutoClear setting specified in the AlarmSettings.AutoClear tag of the file *C:\\Skyline DataMiner\\MaintenanceSettings.xml*.
+This means that the parameter will inherit the AutoClear setting specified in the *AlarmSettings.AutoClear* tag in [MaintenanceSettings.xml](xref:MaintenanceSettings_xml).

 > [!TIP]
 > See also: [Clearing alarms](xref:Clearing_alarms)